vectordotdev/vector/soaks/tests/enterprise_http_to_http/README.md

-This enterprise-related soak test tracks the throughput overhead of enterprise reporting components: `internal_metrics`, `internal_logs`, `datadog_metrics`, `datadog_logs`, etc. The user-configured Vector topology is kept simple.
+This enterprise-related soak test tracks the throughput overhead of enterprise reporting components: `internal_metrics`, `internal_logs`, `datadog_metrics`, `datadog_logs`, etc. The user-configured Vector topology is simply an `http` source feeding directly in to an `http` sink.

 ## Method